Medicare (Canada): Drug coverage

-Unlike a number of other countries with universal health insurance systems, Canada lacks a universal pharmaceutical subsidy scheme, with co-payment, cost ceilings, and special subsidy groups varying by private insurer and by province.
+Unlike every other country with universal health insurance systems, Canada lacks a universal pharmaceutical subsidy scheme, with co-payment, cost ceilings, and special subsidy groups varying by private insurer and by province.
 Each province may provide its own prescription drug benefit plan, although the Canada Health Act requires only coverage for pharmaceuticals delivered to hospital inpatients.
 Provincial prescription drug benefit plans differ across provinces.
 Some provinces cover only those in particular age groups (usually, seniors) and/or those on social assistance.
 Others are more universal.
 Quebec achieves universal coverage through a combination of private and public plans.
 Co-payments also vary.
 Provinces maintain their own provincial formularies, although the Common Drug Review provides evidence-based formulary listing recommendations to the provincial ministries.
 Note that there is ongoing controversy in Canada, as in other countries, about inclusion of expensive drugs and discrepancies in their availability, as well as in what if any provisions are made for allowing medications not yet approved to be administered under "exceptional drug" provisions.
 Drug costs are contentious.
 Their prices are controlled by the Patented Medicine Prices Review Board (PMPRB).
 The PMPRB's pricing formula ensures that Canada pays prices based on the average of those charged to selected countries; they are neither the highest, nor the lowest.

+Since Medicare has been adopted, there have been regular pushes to add universal pharmacare to it.
+This came to a head in 2022, when the New Democratic Party and the governing Liberal Party negotiated a supply and confidence agreement, with pharmacare being one of the core concessions the Liberals made in exchange for the NDP's confidence.
+As a result of this coalition, Canada's pharmacare act received royal assent on October 10, 2024, with the first phase creating a single payer system for contraceptives and diabetic medications, as well as the creation of a government agency to identify which drugs will be added next.
+Since becoming law, the federal government has begun negotiating with the provinces on how it will be implemented, with British Columbia becoming the first province to sign on to the program.